 The centre will be amid the rich medicinal flora of Manipur where we will grow our own medicines and organic food to further enhance treatment for our clients – the residents of Manipur as well as foreign visitors.

-The Bone and Body Clinic is part of the Bone and Body Research Centre, a transdisciplinary, integrated health and wellbeing organisation already based in Manipur.
-The centre was established to creatively advance the health, conservation, and sustainability of Manipur and to both protect the invaluable knowledge and traditions of Manipur as well as to enable the world to benefit from and have access to this closely guarded system.
+The Bone and Body Clinic is part of the Bone and Body Research Centre, a transdisciplinary health and wellbeing organisation already based in Manipur.
+The centre was established to advance and protect the invaluable knowledge and traditions of Manipur as well as to enable the world to benefit from and have access to this closely guarded system.